simha-grey/realtime/README.md

 6. execute "make app_bash" to get into the container.
 7. execute php bin/console doctrine:migrations:migrate

-   In a browser open HTTP://127.0.0.1:888/dashboard.
+In a browser open "http://127.0.0.1:888/dashboard".
 You will be redirected to the login page.
 Click "Login with Google".
+Password-based authentication also works.
+To try it, first of all, register your user on page "http://127.0.0.1:888/register".